coddingtonbear/jira-select/docs/examples.rst

 instead of a single object holding the ``originalEstimate`` we want.
 To get an array of ``originalEstimate`` objects, we will use the ``extract`` function;
-you can read more about what this function does at :ref:`extract function`.
+you can read more about what this function does at :ref:`Data Traversal` .

 If we were to stop here, we would receive an array of strings looking something like::